Integrating TeamCity with Issue Tracker

 This has several implications:

 The TeamCity server needs direct access to the issue tracker.
-(Also, TeamCity does not yet support proxy for connections to issue trackers).

 The user configured in the connection to the issue tracker has to have sufficient permissions to view the issues that can be mentioned in TeamCity.
 Also, TeamCity users will be able to view the issue details in TeamCity for all the issues that the configured user has access to.

 To enable integration, you need to create a connection to your issue tracker on the Project Settings | Issue Trackers page.